-- Reguest to the ASAA Executive. - 2.
-If approved, implementation of the activity for Demonstration. - 3.
-Open invitation from the ASAA (or a member school or zone) to all member schools to join the Demonstration. - 4.
-After the first Demonstration event, the ASAA Executive will decide whether to do a second Demonstration, or no longer support the activity - If a second Demonstration is granted, an advisory committee will be formed for the activity. - 5.
-Open invitation from the Advisory Committee to a second Demonstration. - a. must have participation from at least two zones, five schools, twenty students. - 6.
-After the second Demonstration event, the Advisory Committee will present a report to the ASAA Executive outlining: - a. the schools, students and zones participating - b. schedule(s) - c. finances - d. rules (including enforcement) - e. supervisory protocols - f. first aid provisions - g. awards - h. any recommendations for the future.
+- B. Request to the ASAA Executive. - If approved, implementation of the activity for Demonstration. - Open invitation from the ASAA (or a member school or zone) to all member schools to join the Demonstration. - E. After the first Demonstration event, the ASAA Executive will decide whether to do a second Demonstration, or no longer support the activity - If a second Demonstration is granted, an advisory committee will be formed for the activity. - F. Open invitation from the Advisory Committee to a second Demonstration. - I. must have participation from at least two zones, five schools, twenty students. - G. After the second Demonstration event, the Advisory Committee will present a report to the ASAA Executive outlining: